In 2015, The ARC’s National Center on Criminal Justice & Disability Report said that 35% of individuals with Autism have been the victim of a crime.

-Ieraci: In our training I provide 15 different items.
+Trish: In our training, I provide 15 different items.
 But just a couple of them include someone who is talking to themselves, or someone who is finger flicking.
 If you see someone who is rocking back and forth, or is toe-walking, these could be indicators that the person is neuro-atypical.
 But these are just a few things.

 JCH: How should a law enforcement officer adapt what they do when they need to engage a person who might be on the spectrum?
 How do they approach the situation differently?

 Trish: What you might want to do is look at the situation.
 If you have canines out, you may want to move the person away from the dogs.
 If there’s a crowd, you might want to move to a more quiet area.
 If there is a caregiver or parent with them, see if you can have them come along.
 And just because they are a parent or caregiver doesn’t mean they will always de-escalate the situation, sometimes the parent or caregiver can actually escalate the situation.
 So you have to be careful of that.
 Sometimes the person might have information on them: a card that says “I am Autistic.
 In case of emergency, please contact” and provides a number for the officer to call.

 JCH: You’ve been doing this kind of training for seven years.
 Can you share some changes or improvements that agencies or officers have reported back to you that have happened as a result of taking your training?